The following are Frequently Asked Questions about the MangoldVision Eye Tracking System

 The second important factor is the test leader / moderator who should make the test person feel comfortable, so that she / he behaves “natural” and “concentrated”.

-The remaining are technical framework conditions (as described) which have to be observed, so that the gaze tracking camera can track the eyes stable and the position of the test person does only vary little in relation to the calibration position.
+The remaining are technical framework conditions which have to be observed, so that the gaze tracking camera can track the eyes stable and the position of the test person does only vary little in relation to the calibration position.

 10. Which kinds of stimuli can be presented during my eye tracking tests?